igvteam/igv-webapp/README.md

     }
 };
 ```
-`

 ### Track Registry

 The registry consists of a map linking genome ID to a list of track configuration files.
 Each track configuration
-file defines a menu in the "Tracks" pulldown.
-For example, the registry below defines 2 menus for genome hg19,
+file defines a menu in the _Tracks_ pulldown menu.
+For example, the registry below defines two menus for genome hg19,
 and a single menu for hg38.

 ```json